SrikanthChilaka/ShadowChat/README.md

-# Final Project
+# ShadowChat

-## Chat Application

-## The ShadowChat Chat Application is a real-time chat platform that allows users to communicate with each other.
-It provides features for user authentication, session management, and message exchange.
+## ShadowChat is a real-time, anonymous chat application built with Node.js, Express, and React.
+It enables secure communication with features such as user authentication, session management, and live message exchange.

+## Features ✨

+* Users have an authentication step
+* Used fetch() and promises directly.
+* All authenticated users have access to the same set of endpoints.
+* The server implements service pagination for the /api/messages endpoint.
+* Validated the username.
+* Message History: Users can view the complete message history for the chat, regardless of their current session.
+* Displaying the loading indicator while the messages are being fetched or a message is being sent.

 ## Server